sbrandstaeter/deep_sim/README.md

 # Running the BEM code

-To run BEM implementation as the solver, make a link in config folder
+To run BEM implementation as the solver, make a syymbolic link in executables folder.

 ```bash
 ln -s <your/path/to/BEM> <imcsml_dir>/config/baci-release